Walgreens National Concerto Competition

 Application & Entry Fee

-The competition entry fee is $55 for the Open Division and $35 for students participating in an MYA Orchestra.
+The competition entry fee is $55 for the Open Division and $35 for MYA students (MYA students who are not a part of an MYA Orchestra pay $35 and are entered into the Open Division).

 Please note: All applications must be submitted on-line; fees are non-refundable and must be paid on-line or by check, postmarked by December 1st.